systemsecologygroup/N2-fixers-in-the-ocean/README.md

 #### Running all files:

 1.  obs\_\*.ipynb files should be ran in any order
-2.  fill\_\*.ipynb files should be executed to fill the missing values in the created datasets
+2.  fill\_\*.ipynb files should be executed to fill the missing values in the created datasets and average the points
+3.  join_csv.ipynb file creates joined datasets, viusalizes the analysis of the distributions and transforms the set

 #### Running only necessary files to create the model